lamantin37/SQL_beginner.Day02/README.md

 The main question (which I hear from my students) is why do we need to learn Relational Algebra in a course, if we can write a SQL in a first attempt?
 My answer is yes and no in one time.
 “Yes” means you can write a SQL from the first attempt, that’s right , “No” means you have to know the main aspects of Relational Algebra, because this knowledge is in use for optimization plans and for semantic queries.
 Which type of joins are existing in Relational Algebra?
-Actually, “Cross Join” is a primitive operator and it is an anchestor for other types of joins.
+Actually, “Cross Join” is a primitive operator and it is an ancestor for other types of joins.
 - Natural Join
 - Theta Join
 - Semi Join